As long as it takes ...

 Maxine B. Russell

-The most recent hearing for the release of records was July 29, 2013.
+The most recent hearing for the release of records was on December 9, 2013.

 Russell v.
 United States Department of State et. al.